 Understanding a target audience better or segmenting them further

 Determine what you want to find out from the research and what you’ll use it for.
 It can be anything from understanding customer motivations, opinions about a recently released feature and how much people consider spending for it.

-For example, if you want to find out if your has the functions affiliates will use—you can state the function you have in the software, and ask a pool of affiliates what they think about the tool.
+For example, if you want to find out if your affiliate management software has the functions affiliates will use—you can state the function you have in the software, and ask a pool of affiliates what they think about the tool.

-Or if a you promote will really streamline processes.
+Or if a workflow software you promote will really streamline processes.
 State in the hypothesis which part of the tool you’re testing out.